5 Things to Know About the iOS 14.4.1 Update

 iOS 14.4.1 has an important security patch on board and you can read more about the change over on Apple's website.

-If you skipped iOS 14.4, you get that update's patches with your upgrade.
+If you skipped iOS 14.4, you get the update's patches with your upgrade.
 You can learn more about iOS 14.4's security patches right here.

 If you skipped iOS 14.3 you'll get its nine security updates with your upgrade.
 You can read more about them on its security site.